What’s the best piece of car advice you’ve ever been given?

 This advice came at a time in my life when, as a young woman, I was consistently drawn to small hatchbacks.
 While my driving confidence was still increasing I found them easy to drive and easy to park.

-Whenever I was in the market for a new car, Dad would point me toward safe and reliable Commodores, Falcons, Camrys and the like; but I would always resist, citing the increase cost of fuel for a larger engine as the key reason.
+Whenever I was in the market for a new car, Dad would point me toward safe and reliable Commodores, Falcons, Camrys and the like; but I would always resist, citing the increased cost of fuel for a larger engine as the key reason.

 Patiently, my Dad would point out that many of those larger cars actually had better fuel economy.